 The first night was spent at Gunung, the second at Maloek.
 On 17 March after four day’s marching, the men arrived at their destination, Blang Kedjeren.
 They were accommodated in a former Dutch Army barracks known to the POWs as the Hospital Camp.

 The sick and those unable to march any further were left here, some never to be seen again.

 The next day the men were back on the road marching until they reached their camp at Tenal Gajoe – this was the territory of Atjeh or Achinise natives.
 Renowned as fierce head-hunters, these people had never been completely subdued during the Dutch colonisation of Sumatra.

 There were two camps.
-One for the British and Australians and the second one for the Dutch.
-They remained here about 3 weeks as the road they were building progressed north and on 3 May 1944 the POWs moved to Kedjeren.
+One for British and Australians and the second one for Dutch.
+They remained here about 3 weeks as the road they were building progressed north and on 3 May 1944 POWs moved to Kedjeren.

-Ted Hopson had been left at Tenal Gajoe suffering with appendicitis.
+Ted Hopson was left at Tenal Gajoe suffering with appendicitis.
 Because he was also ill with dysentery it was not possible to perform an operation for fear of infection.
-Ted died on 26 April 1944.
+Ted died on 26 April 1944 aged 35 years.